jesseklein406/skifree/README.md

 You only use the left and right arrow keys to control the skier.
 You can switch between five positions, adjusting the amount of turn and downhill speed.
-Touch the flags to earn points (10 each), but avoid the trees or else you'll lose points!
+Touch the flags to earn points (10 each), but avoid the trees or you'll take a spill!

 ### Happy Skiing!